 What causes sharp knee pain?

-Traumatic injury: This occurs a significant force affects the knee.
-It could be a hard fall, tripping in a pothole, or a collision with someone.
+Traumatic injury occurs when a significant force affects the knee.
+It could be a hard fall, tripping over a pothole, or a collision with someone.
 When this force causes an injury to the knee, it’s most often a ligament that is primarily damaged.

 Fatigue injury: These injuries develop over time.
-When the knee is subject to a repetitive strain, it can cause parts of the knee to become worn down and tense, leading to inflammation and pain.
-The cartilage, meniscus and tendons in the knee are most commonly affected by these injuries.
+When the knee is subjected to repetitive strain, it can cause parts of the knee to become worn down and tense, leading to inflammation and pain.
+The cartilage, meniscus, and tendons in the knee are most commonly affected by these injuries.

 When the affected area is stretched or engaged with movement of the knee, it can cause a sharp pain, stopping your movement in its tracks.